gcross/LogicGrowsOnTrees/README.md

-LogicGrowsOnTrees is particularly useful when your solution space has a lot of structure as it gives you full control over the non-deterministic choices that are made, which lets you avoid avoid making choices entirely that you know will end in failure, as well as letting you factor out symmetries so that only one solution is generated out of some equivalence class.
+LogicGrowsOnTrees is particularly useful when your solution space has a lot of structure as it gives you full control over the non-deterministic choices that are made, which lets you avoid making choices entirely that you know will end in failure, as well as letting you factor out symmetries so that only one solution is generated out of some equivalence class.
 For example, if permutations result in equivalent solutions then you can factor out this symmetry by only choosing later parts of a potential solution that are greater than earlier parts of the solution.

 What does a program written using this package look like?
 =========================================================